nuxeo/generator-nuxeo/README.md

 - If you are using Nuxeo Platform 5.8 or 6.0, code templates are available in [Nuxeo IDE](https://doc.nuxeo.com/x/ZYKE) using the [Nuxeo wizard](https://doc.nuxeo.com/x/uoSN).

 # Installation
-**generator-nuxeo is not yet available as a global NPM module.
-It will be installed from the Github repository.**

 ## Requirements